Build Your Own Crystal Radio

 - Set up your antenna.
 Warning: Never work outside during a thunderstorm.
 Do not install your antenna near power lines.

 - Use plastic zip ties to string up a length of the enamel-coated magnet wire from the Science Buddies kit that is as long and as high off the ground as possible.
+Try to make the antenna as long as possible, but do not use all of your remaining wire.
+You will need a few feet to connect the ground rod (see step 12).
 If possible, have an adult use a ladder to attach the ends of the antenna to high places like rain gutters.
 Important: Leave enough wire at one end of your antenna to reach the ground and connect to your radio.

 - Figure 14 shows an example antenna strung up in a back yard, connected to a rain gutter and a wooden fence using plastic zip ties.